 Carlton Harlow Graves (d.
-1943?) started operating his Universal Photo Art Company in the early 1880’s and eventually started offering pirated views of Japan on buff/tan-colored flat mounts possibly in the late 1890s.
+1943?) started the Universal Photo Art Company in the early 1880’s and eventually offered pirated stereoscopic views of Japan in the late 1890s.
 Looking to enter into the market dominated by Underwood & Underwood’s “Strohmeyer Set,” Graves hired an unexperienced stereo-photographer, Herbert George Ponting (1870-1935), to expand and establish his company’s Japan portfolio.
 Having only turned a professional photographer a year before, Ponting arrived in Japan around the fall of 1901 and photographed the scenery of Japan into early 1902.
 This was the first of at least five extended stays over the next five years for Ponting who would go on to work for three different seteroview publishers in his short career.
 Graves decided to use Ponting’s images as the base for a massive 200-view series on Japan, unprecedented in size given that only 72-view sets of Japan were issued at the time.
 It would be several years before other publishers would offer anything of a similar scope.
 This was the first and only time Ponting worked for Graves, but the portfolio of Japanese images Ponting would build over the next few years would increase his reputation significantly, ultimately allowing him to be invited as the official photographer for the ill-fated British Antarctic Expedition of 1910-13.
 On the eve of leaving for the expedition in 1910, Ponting published his reminiscences of his stays in Japan as In Lotus-Land Japan, profusely illustrated by his own photography.

 - Title/Caption: Worshipping at the Shrine of the Great Daibutsu, the Largest Idol in the East.
 Kamakura, Japan

 - Year: 1902